 About this website

-This website is maintained by Max Riegler, a member of the Mathematical Physics group at the University of Vienna.
+This website is maintained by Max Riegler², a member of the Insitute for Theoretical Physics at TU Wien.

 ²Max Riegler has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 832542.